The Hot Shilpa Shetty Sizzles In A Bikini While Holidaying In Maldives With Her Family!

 - Shilpa Shetty & Raj Kundra Nightout!
 Bouncers THRASH Cameramen & Leave Them Bleeding On The Streets

-- I Have Made Lot Of Mistakes In My Career: Shilpa Shetty

-It looks like Shilpa Shetty is the only Bollywood actress who never ages and she's been looking the same since close to 2 decades now.
+It looks like Shilpa Shetty is the only Bollywood actress who never ages and she's been looking the same since close to two decades now.
 The actress went on a holiday to Maldives along with her husband Raj Kundra and son Viaan and shared a few pictures on her Instagram handle from the sun-soaked beaches.
 What struck people the most is her bikini pictures and we have to say that she's blessed with such a perfect body and is hotter than hell.

 Apart from her sizzling hot bikini pictures, Shilpa Shetty also shared a video clip on her Instagram handle of herself fishing.
 Luckily she caught a big fish, but sadly it was not the kind of fish that can be eaten, so she had to drop it back into the waters.
-Now that she has no fish to eat, Shilpa ended up eating crispy hot Banana fritters with cinnamon sugar and homemade vanilla ice cream.
-View the pictures below!
+View their holiday pictures below!

 Shilpa Shetty's Bikini Delight